fxpl/notebooks/README.md

  * `--clones` if the program should run the clone analysis
  * `--ccc` if all analyzes listed above (i.e. all analyses made for the paper "Jupyter Notebooks on GitHub: Characteristics and Code Clones") should be run.
-(The number of notebooks will not be presented explicitly, but is easily found by a line count of the output files.)
+(The number of notebooks will not be presented explicitly when this flag is used, but it is easily found by a line count of the output files.
+Don't forget to exclude the header!)
  * `--modules` if the program should list imported modules, and the most frequently called functions in the top ten most imported modules.
  * `--functions=FCN_LIST_FILE`, if all calls to the functions specified in